Rebates & Incentives for your Home

 Connected Homes Smart Device Monthly Incentives

-Receive a $5-$8/month incentive for allowing HG&E to remotely adjust the temperature of your smart thermostat, water heater or heat pump controller a few times each month.
+Receive a $5-$30/month incentive for allowing HG&E to remotely adjust your smart device a few times each month.
+(Available for qualifying thermostats, water heaters, heat pump controllers and home battery storage systems.)

 Help us keep costs and carbon emissions down by signing up to receive alerts when demand for energy is highest.